corpusculejs/corpuscule/packages/element/README.md

 #### `attributeChangedCallback(attributeName: string, oldValue: string, newValue: string): void`
 **Hook Type**: Custom Element

 This callback is called each time [attribute](#attribute) is changed.
 It receives name of the changed attribute, its old and new value.
 Do not check old and new values equality, Corpuscule already does it and doesn't start user-defined `attributeChangedCallback` if values are equal.
-After the user-defined callback is over, the rendering starts.
+After the user-defined callback is over the rendering starts.

 #### `[propertyChangedCallback](propertyName: PropertyKey, oldValue: unknown, newValue: unknown): void`
 **Hook Type**: Corpuscule

 This callback is called each time [property](#property) is changed.
 It received name of the changed property, its old and new value.
-The behavior is totally identical to `attributesChangedCallback` except for receiving values type: old and new value have the type of current property, and the property name could be `string` or `symbol`.
+The behavior is identical to `attributesChangedCallback` except for receiving values type: old and new value have the type of current property and the property name could be `string` or `symbol`.

 #### `[internalChangedCallback](propertyName: PropertyKey, oldValue: unknown, newValue: unknown): void`
 **Hook Type**: Corpuscule

 This callback is called each time [internal property](#internal) is changed.
 It receives name of the changed internal property, its old and new value.
-The behavior is the same with `[propertyChangedCallback]`.
+In contrast with other property callbacks, `internalChangedCallback` does not perform equality check.

 #### `[updatedCallback](): void`
 **Hook Type**: Corpuscule

 This callback is called each time after the rendering is over except for the first time when `connectedCallback` is called instead.
 React users may consider it [`componentDidUpdate`](https://reactjs.org/docs/react-component.html#componentdidupdate) lifecycle hook.